DANS-KNAW/Getty-AAT-Concepts/README.md

 # TODOs
-* issue: attc.ttl URI becomes http and does not use the prefix
 * index AATC in Skosmos and see what changes might be need to perform to aatc structure
 * rename repo landscape-analysis-Getty-AAT -> Getty-AAT
 * move repo to DANS-labs org